-Country Hourly rate Maximum working hours (if any)
+Country Hourly rate Maximum working hours

+(if any)

 Belgium

 Denmark 49 EUR 160 hours per month

-France N/A N/A
+France The hourly rate option is not av ailable to French partners.

 Germany 33 EUR 100 hours per month

 Norway N/A N/A

 Sweden N/A N/A

 The Netherlands 47,83 EUR 1720 hours per year

-^{} Please see Fact Sheet 2a for the hourly rate and maximum number of hours in Flanders-Belgium
+\ Please see Fact Sheet 2a for the hourly rate and maximum number of hours in Flanders-Belgium.